 The following books all follow the same format, with a day-by-day account of the riots and trials in each county.
 Includes biographical details of all those tried for machine breaking and associated crimes.

-(Sorry out of Print – If you are interested in a particular person all the information I have on that person can be ordered from Genfair, see link above.
+Sorry out of Print – If you are interested in a particular person all the information I have on that person can be ordered from Genfair, see link above.
 I am working on a new, updated, edition which will eventually be available as a Download.

 This volume tells the story of the riots in

 Buckinghamshire from the first threatening letters received by farmers and paper manufacturers in the second week of November 1830, through the incidents of machine breaking at Stone, Waddesdon and

 upper Winchendon, to the climax when attacks were made on the paper mills along the Wye stream at Chepping (High) Wycombe.
 A detailed account of the week of trials held before the Special Commission

 at Aylesbury in January 1831 follows.
 All the men tried for machine breaking and associated crimes are listed, with details of their offence, sentence, petitions, and in many cases family

 The Appendices include, the names of some of the Special Constables, Richard Hailey, High Constable of the Second Division of the Hundred of Desborough, a transcript of an anonymous ballard called The Sorrowful Lamentations of Thomas Blizzard and John Sarney, Claims for rewards for the capture of rioters, a short piece on John Hay, Paper Maker, and transcripts of the Treasury Solicitors Briefs for the machine breaking at Long Crendon.